ImageMagick/Usage-Markdown/warping/index.md

 So far the image distortions have been rather mild, with very little stretching, expanding or compressing of the image data.
 That is the data remains pretty well unchanged.

-These next few image operators can result in a image that is so distorted, the original image can not be determined.
+These next few image operators can result in an image that is so distorted, the original image can not be determined.
 The colors are twisted into a blurry mess.

 It also happens that they limit the distorting effects to a circular area with little to no distortion of the original image at the edge of the image rectangle.